-- Most important part of the course.... - Spend most of the time thinking, planning, and exploring on your own - Discussions are encouraged but refrain from extracting the answers from the TAs or other students - Show your work on the homework!
-Thought process is more important than final answer → partial credit given - Use simulators for verification of your design - Difficult to take notes? - Note down important points, not essays...all slides will be posted - Read topics from the textbook BEFORE and AFTER the class - Actively participate in the class discussion - Don't be afraid if you are wrong - Question everything, even the book
+- □ Discussion & Lab: Tuesdays 8:00-10:50AM PLEASE ATTEND!! - First half to be used for problem solving to help with the homeworks - Second half will focus on the labs/project - □ Homework - Most important part of the course.... - Spend most of the time thinking, planning, and exploring on your own - Discussions are encouraged but refrain from extracting the answers from the TAs or other students - Show your work on the homework!
+Thought process is more important than final answer → partial credit given - Use simulators for verification of your design - Difficult to take notes? - Note down important points, not essays...all slides will be posted - Read topics from your favorite book BEFORE and AFTER the class - Actively participate in the class discussion - Don't be afraid if you are wrong - Question everything, even the books!